abitgone/jQuery-Plugins/ClassToggle/README.md

 # ClassToggle

+**Notice: The ClassToggle plugin has been tested and works with the beta 1 release of jQuery 2.0.**

 ClassToggle toggles, on a target element, a single class on and off or between two classes.

 As a bare minimum, your trigger element must have the following attributes: